 • Millennium Park's Crown Fountain is turned on May 1, weather permitting.

 • May is National Burger Month.
 Here are some of our top picks in Chicago.

 • Mother's Day occurs May 14.
 Here are some of our top brunch recommendations.

 Explore Chicago By Foot or Bike Through These Amazing Culinary Tours

-Bites, Bikes & Brews Tour.
-Participants get in a good workout during a four-hour cycling tour taking them to popular eating neighborhoods Gold Coast, Lakeview, Lincoln Park, Old Town and Wrigleyville.
+Bites, Bikes & Brews Tour: Participants get a good workout during a four-hour cycling tour taking them to popular eating neighborhoods Gold Coast, Lakeview, Lincoln Park, Old Town and Wrigleyville.

 They'll need it because there will be generous tastings of cupcakes, craft beers, hot dogs and pizza in each neighborhood.
 And yes, there are vegetarian options.
 Wear loose, casual clothing.
-How To Get Tickets.
+Get Tickets.

 Savor Historic Gold Coast & Old Town Food Tour.
 The Gold Coast and Old Town are two of the city's trendiest neighborhoods, yet they also boast a number of cool, vintage, old-world elements.